 The Southeastern Pennsylvania Transportation Authority, or SEPTA, has regional lines serving the suburbs of Philadelphia.
 It also connects to New Jersey Transit in Trenton, which continues to Newark, New Jersey, and New York City.
 Regional Rail also extends south of the city to Wilmington, Delaware.

 The Greyhound Bus Terminal offers direct and connecting service all over the country.
 NJ Transit buses travel between Philadelphia and South Jersey, including the Jersey shore as far as Cape May at the southernmost tip.
 There are also private bus lines, like Peter Pan and Bolt Bus, that go between the major east coast cities.

-Getting to and from the Airport
+Getting to and From the Airport